 Over the past 10 years breakthroughs in technologically have made clean, renewable energy both accessible and affordable in the United States.
 For example:

-- More than half of the nation’s new planned power generation is either a solar or wind energy project.
+- Nearly two-thirds of the nation’s new planned power generation is either a solar or wind energy project.

 - Wind power is already cheaper per watt than natural gas in many parts of the country.